alycaito/gis_portfolio/Final_project.md

 ### Finished Dashboard Screenshots
 Note: Dashboard is not embedded since it is not publically accessible
+<i> This image below is the main landing page.
+It includes a map, a chart of how many surveys are completed each day, a counter of how many surveys have been completed, an overall progress gauge and progress gauge by district, and a list of outliers or unusual data. </i>
 ![](https://alycaito.github.io/gis_portfolio/dashboard1.JPG "This is title")
 ![](https://alycaito.github.io/gis_portfolio/dashboard2.JPG)
 ![](https://alycaito.github.io/gis_portfolio/dashboard3.JPG)
 ![](https://alycaito.github.io/gis_portfolio/dashboard4.JPG)